hbashton/VIIPER/docs/clients/typescript.md

 - **Zero external dependencies**: Uses only built-in Node.js libraries

 !!! note "License"
-    The TypeScript SDK is licensed under the **MIT License**, providing maximum flexibility for integration into your projects.
+    The TypeScript client library is licensed under the **MIT License**, providing maximum flexibility for integration into your projects.
     The core VIIPER server remains under its original license.

 ## Installation

-### 1. Using the Published NPM Package (Recommended)
+### 1. Using the Published Package (Recommended)

-Install the SDK from the public npm registry:
+Install the client library from the public npm registry:

 ```bash
 npm install viiperclient